-Panama is a huge hub of tourism in Central America and a beautiful city with so much to do.
-We’ll cover our 10 things to do in Panama City, Panama (plus 2 bonuses!) as that is the main place to visit.
+Panama City is a huge hub of tourism in Central America and a beautiful city with so much to do.
+These are the top 10 things to do in Panama City, Panama (plus 2 bonuses!).

-We spent a few weeks in Panama City this year and fell in love with the charm of Casco Viejo, the beautiful wildlife, the kindest people, and the amazing food!
+We spent a few weeks in Panama City when visiting and fell in love with the charm of Casco Viejo, the beautiful wildlife, the kindest people, and the amazing food!
+There is plenty to do and we still have a list a mile-long of things to do.
+However, you cannot miss these top things to do!

 We’ll cover the best things to do in Panama City, Panama, unique things to do in Panama City, Panama, Casco Viejo hotels, Panama City, Panama travel, and more!